 How was your journey to motherhood?
 Was it planned, a surprise, or was it a challenge?

-What has been the hardest period of motherhood so far for you and how do you deal with it?
+What has been the hardest period of motherhood so far and how do you deal with it?

 If you had to choose one parenting mantra for yourself, what would it be?